avaneev/biteopt/README.md

-Optimization of more complex functions may benefit from increasing of the ValuesPerParam template parameter value to 2, 3 or 4, but this obviously increases the overhead (increase of overhead does not necessarily increase the number of cost function evaluations).
+Optimization of more complex functions may benefit from increasing of the ValuesPerParam template parameter value to 2, 3 or 4, but this obviously increases the overhead (increase of overhead does not necessarily increase the number of objective function evaluations).

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may